dendronhq/dendron-site/vault/dendron.release.changelog.early-seed.md

 ### Bug Fixes
 - published assets now respect vault configuration
 - template error when publishing in windows

+### House Cleaning
+- Analytics
+	- we now measure `duration` when installing and upgrading Dendron (see [[docs|dendron.topic.telemetry#installationupgrade]])
+- Deprecation Notices
+	- Dendron Markdown Links is now deprecated and replaced with Dendron's Native Graph Commands.
+It will be removed July 12, 2021

 <!-- ### Bug Fixes
 - `#` in alias can be used again ([#790](https://github.com/dendronhq/dendron/issues/790)) -->